-The following is a summary of the process of the examination process at the United States Patent and Trademark Office (USPTO).
-For a broader overview of the patent process and how it relates to your product launch in general, read How to successfully navigate the patent process from invention to patent granted?
+The following is a summary of the examination process at the United States Patent and Trademark Office (USPTO).
+For a summary of the process from the point of conception of the invention and how it relates to your product launch in general, read How to successfully navigate the patent process from invention to patent granted?

 With this out of the way, let’s begin to understand the USTPO’s process of examining your patent application.